Pre-Decisional Involvement Sample Clauses

 Pre-Decisional Involvement.
 A. If the Employer contemplates a RIF action, the Employer will notify the Union and the Parties will convene pre-decisionally to discuss the reason(s) for the RIF and its anticipated effect on bargaining unit employees.

 Pre-Decisional Involvement.
-At the election of the Agency, the Parties will may engage in Pre-Decisional involvement (PDI) whenever practicable with regard to office moves or reconfigurations.
-When the Agency elects is considering PDI for a decision to move, co-locate, open a new office, expand, or reduce any office space, the Labor Relations Specialist Officer (LRO) (LRS) will notify the Union. before the Agency engages in the formal assessment process which is intended to result in a final decision.
+The Parties will engage in Pre-Decisional involvement (PDI) whenever practicable.
+When the Agency is considering PDI for a decision to move, co-locate, open a new office, expand, or reduce any office space, the Labor Relations Specialist (LRS) will notify the Union before the Agency engages in the formal assessment process which is intended to result in a final decision.
 The Parties agree that the goal is to have a collaborative process and attempt to reach agreement before the Agency’s requirements are finalized and submitted.

 Pre-Decisional Involvement.
 Bargaining Unit employees have the right to participate, through the Union, in the formulation of policies and practices affecting conditions of their employment.
 The Agency shall engage the Union in pre-decisional involvement on major decisions affecting employees and their working conditions.
 Pre-decisional involvement does not waive the Agency’s or the Union’s statutory rights, including Impact and Implementation Bargaining.